indiphilemnge/Assessment/README.md

 - $ apt-cache policy docker-ce
 - $ sudo apt install docker-ce

-- Create a custom script (e.g /q3solution.py)
+- Create a custom script
-- Run the script using $ python3 q3solution.py
+- Run the script using $ python question3.py
 - The output of the script should display the time is it took to his the specified websites.
-- To check a different website, edit array in  the script (q3solution.py)
-- in the URL variable add and website of your choice from
+- in the URL variable (site) add and website of your choice from

 #Create a docker image
  - To Create Dockerfile (Dockerfile)